FREQUENTLY ASKED QUESTIONS

 Without the adoption of the final Environmental Impact Statement by the Town/Village of Harrison Planning Board (as the Lead Agency), WJWW was unable to proceed to acquire the permits and approvals needed.

-Second, it’s a different project, at a different location, using a different type of treatment technology.
-The new site is an ideal location for the Water Filtration Plant, as it is closer to the Rye Lake water supply and existing WJWW infrastructure, and Harrison’s zoning specifically permits this type of use and facility.
-The initial site was nearby, but in a residential zone; the site of the current proposed plant is on approximately 13 acres of land at the Westchester County Airport that is zoned for nonresidential use.
+Second, it’s a different project, at a different location, using a different type of filtration treatment technology.
+The new site is an ideal location for the Water Filtration Plant, as it is closer to the Rye Lake water supply and immediately adjacent to existing WJWW infrastructure within the Purchase Street right-of-way, and Harrison’s zoning specifically permits this type of use and facility.
+The initial site was nearby, but in a residential zoning district.
+The site of the current proposed plant is on approximately 13 acres of vacant land at the Westchester County Airport that is specifically zoned for nonresidential use.

 A portion of the Water Filtration Plant will be underground, not visible to the public, while the above-ground portion will be designed to be consistent with the character of the Purchase Street neighborhoods.
 The plant will be located behind an existing buffer of natural trees and vegetation and will be enhanced by landscaping and architectural elements.
 The site is adjacent to an active area at Westchester County Airport, which comprises commercial, business and private aviation services.